ErikDakoda/sample-todo-nextjs-turbo/packages/default-configs/README.md

 # `default-configs`

-Collection of default configurations for eslint, tsconfig, and vitest.
+Collection of default configurations for eslint, and tsconfig.